-Any element of your garden can come with curves such as footpaths, flower beds, pergolas, and garden furniture.
+Any garden element can have curves, like footpaths, flower beds, pergolas, and garden furniture.

 Curves help gardens look bigger – a distinct advantage for small garden owners!
 They are also great for privacy since they can wrap around your outdoor seating area.

 Adding railway sleeper planters is one of the easiest ways to introduce great-looking flower beds.
 Railway sleepers will also help you take a more vertical approach to the garden.